bio

 In 2009 the basement project Bad Science Fiction (San Diego, CA) released it's debut album, Therefore, also going on to receive nomination for "Best New Rock Artist."

 Chuck also continues to play with the outlandish group which has its own cultish following.
-Members include Michael Head on guitar, John Miller on keys and noisetronica, Tony Sndoval and Don Wisean on bass and drums.The group is noted for it's driving hard rock dance groove; and also their audacious theatrics which include a mad scientist persona and exotic, campy gogo dancers equipped with fire and snakes.
+Members include Michael Head on guitar, John Miller on keys and noisetronica, Tony Sndoval and Don Wiseman on bass and drums.The group is noted for it's driving hard rock dance groove; and also their audacious theatrics.

-Chuck works with Salt City Chill (Syracuse, NY) which formed in 2014 [members include: Phil Smith: drums, John Dancks: bass, Rhys Brigida: keys, Todd Hobin: guitar and Richie Melito: guitar] and released their debut album And Another Thing early in 2017;
+Salt City Chill was formed in 2014 [in Syracuse, NY with Phil Smith: drums, John Dancks: bass, Rhys Brigida: keys, Todd Hobin: guitar and Richie Melito: guitar] and released And Another Thing early in 2017.

 Other Endeavors